 Mead Gallery

 The Mead Gallery opened in 1986, it quickly developed an international reputation for its exhibitions of contemporary art.

 It has presented the work of world-renowned artists including Hurvin Anderson, Phyllida Barlow, Gerard Byrne, João Penalva and Lindsay Seers.

-It's also hosted major survey exhibitions including, The Indiscipline of Painting and Slipping Abstraction.
+It has also hosted major survey exhibitions including, The Indiscipline of Painting and Slipping Abstraction.

 Visual Art Events